Homicide teen Ariki Rigby remembered as 'beautiful, energetic, bright-eyed'

 Her death notice said she was "greatly missed" by all.

-"If you have any information around this very horrendous situation please contact the police in the first instance," the statement said.
+"If you have any information around this very horrendous situation please contact the police in the first instance," the family said.

 "We would like to thank the Terry Longley funeral services, the police, Victim Support, and a special thank you to the person whom found our girl Ariki.